 And unlike a grocery store, where only 5 to 15 cents of your dollar goes to the farmer who grew your produce, 81 cents of your City Fresh dollar goes directly to our farmers.
-In 2013, more than $150,000 of produce was purchased by our shareholders, 112 volunteers made the Fresh Stops possible, and just two full time staff worked behind the scenes to bring City Fresh to life.
+In 2014, more than $150,000 of produce was purchased by our shareholders, 112 volunteers made the Fresh Stops possible, and just two full time and three part-time staff worked behind the scenes to bring City Fresh to life.

 As a shareholder, you will select a pickup location at one of our neighborhood Fresh Stops.
 These Fresh Stops are managed by members of your community who dedicate 20 weeks of their summer each year to helping bridge the gap between social justice and local foods.
 Their efforts ensure that everyone has equal access to the healthiest food and they want and need your help to make these weekly pickups a fun, welcoming, community event.

 The 2015 City Fresh season begins the week of June 9th and runs 20 weeks into October.